 All financial and other information presented in this Official Statement has been provided by the District from its records, except for information expressly attributed to other sources.
-The presentation of information, including tables of receipts from taxes and other sources, is intended to show recent historic information, and is not intended to indicate future or continuing trends in the financial position or other affairs of the District.
+The presentation of information, including tables of receipts from taxes and other sources, is intended to show recent historic information, and is not intended to indicate future or continuing trends in the financial position or will present a fair to the District.
 No representation is made that past experience, as is shown by that financial and other information, will necessarily continue or be repeated in the future.